moonlight-pm/rapsheet/README.md

 1. To view api documentation, browse to `http://localhost:9002`

 ### Usage
-Rapsheet is begining life as an api, so you can try it out with curl.
-Right now it only provides a simple authentication mechanism against email addresses.
-Here are some sample commands:

 If you have sendgrid enabled, this will mail you a token which you must use on all subsequent requests:

 `/token?email=myemail@example.com`